brettmc/docker-compose-generator/README.md

 # Overview
-If you need to maintain multiple, slightly-different, [docker-compose](https://docs.docker.com/compose) configurations which change per-environment, this cool can help.
+If you need to maintain multiple, slightly-different, [docker-compose](https://docs.docker.com/compose) configurations which change per-environment, this tool can help.

 ## Variable substitution
 Perform variable substitution across the template, based on environment variables.

 ## Define variables in numerous ways
-Accepts variables from an INI-style environment file, comment switches, or the current environment
+Accepts variables from INI-style environment files, command switches, or the current environment

 ## Remove keys you do not need
 Exclude keys from final output (eg if you use a labels-based router such as [traefik](https://traefik.io) in some environments, and